 This beach is a very popular destination for tourists.
 The golden sand and clear blue waters are perfect for having fun with family and friends.
 Hapuna Beach is regarded as one of the most beautiful beaches in the United States.

 Have a family picnic at the beach pavilions.
-For those who want an underwater adventure, the beach provides a great snorkeling spot.
+The beach provides a great snorkeling spot for those who want an underwater adventure.
 Check out different species of fish, coral reefs, and sea turtles.
 As a precaution, observe the waves and weather conditions before taking a plunge.

-There’s a nice little restaurant located on the beach – the Paradise Grill.
+A nice little restaurant on the beach – the Paradise Grill.
 Hapuna Beach is complete with facilities: showers, cabins, and restrooms.
 After having a great time, you can relax and check in at the Hapuna Beach Prince Hotel.

 HAWAII VOLCANOES NATIONAL PARK